The Burnside problem for odd exponents: The induction

 Clearly, any fractional power $u$ of rank $j$ can be represented as in~\eqref{rel_subword_form}.
 However, without the condition that $u$ contains $\geqslant \tau + 1$ periods of a relator, the relator $a^n\in\Rel_j$ need not be unique, which is why we require in Definition~\ref{def:frac power} that either $k\geq\tau+1$ or that the corresponding relator is clear from the context. \end{remark}

 The following simple definition is a crucial concept for everything that follows: \begin{definition}[occurrences of rank~$j$, $1 \leq j\leq r$] Let $U$ be a subword of $A\in\Can_{-1}$.
 Then \emph{\bf the occurrence of $U$ in $A$} is determined by its position inside $A$.
+We say that an occurrence $U$ is properly contained in $A$ if it is neither prefix nor suffix of $A$.

 Let $A=LuR \in \Can_{r - 1}$ where $u$ is a fractional power of rank $j$.
 If $u$ is not properly contained inside an occurrence $u_1$ in $A$ which is also a fractional power of rank $j$, then $u$ is called \emph{a maximal occurrence} (of rank~$j$) in $A$. \end{definition} I.e. if $A=LUR=L'UR'$ with $L'\neq L, R'\neq R$, then $A$ contains two different occurrences of $U$.